Quality Assessment of DIBR-synthesized views: An Overview: Subjective image/video quality assessment of DIBR-synthesized views

 \subsection{IVC DIBR datasets}

 The IVC DIBR-image dataset \cite{bosc2011towards} was proposed by Bosc \textsl{et al.} in 2011.
 It contains 84 DIBR-synthesized view images synthesized by 7 DIBR algorithms \cite{fehn2004depth, telea2004image, mori2009view, mueller2009view, ndjiki2010depth, ndjiki2011depth, koppel2010temporally}.
-3 Multi-view plus Depth (MVD) sequences, $BookArrival$, $Lovebird1$ and $Newspaper$, are extracted as the source contents.
-MVD sequences contain several view-points acquired with real cameras in rectified configuration capturing the same scene, together with a depth image for each acquired view.
+3 Multi-view plus Depth (MVD) sequences, \textsl{BookArrival}, \textsl{Lovebird1} and \textsl{Newspaper}, are extracted as the source contents.
 For each sequence, 4 virtual views are synthesized from the adjacent viewpoint by using the above algorithms.
 Note that in this dataset, virtual views were only generated by single-view-based synthesis, which means that the virtual view is synthesized with only one image and its associated depth map.
 The IVC DIBR-video dataset \cite{bosc2013visual} uses almost the same contents and methodologies except that it adds the H.264 compression (with 3 quantization levels) distortion for each test sequence.
 In other words, there are 93 distorted videos in this dataset, among which 84 ones only contain the DIBR view synthesis distortions.
 As one of the first DIBR related image datasets, the IVC datasets play an important role in the first research phase of this topic.
-However, because of the fast development of DIBR view synthesis algorithms, some of the distortions in these datasets do not exist in the state-of-the-art view synthesis algorithms.
+However, because of the fast development of DIBR view synthesis algorithms, some of the distortions in these datasets do not exist {any more} in the state-of-the-art view synthesis algorithms.